moechofe/lowresrmx/asset.dev/manual.md

 - In all other cases, the variable is used as [a part of an expression](#expressions).

-An lvalue appear at the left side of an assignation, and rvalue appear at the right side of an assignation.
-Also rvalue is used as argument of a [functions](#functions) or [proceduces](#procedures).
+An lvalue appears on the left side of an assignment, and an rvalue appears on the right side of an assignment.
+Also, rvalue is used as an argument of [functions](#functions) or [procedures](#procedures).

 |                  expression | type of value    |
 | ---------------------------:| ---------------- |